mmlTools/smart-lower-thirds/README.md

 For import/export template packaging
 🔗 https://github.com/domoticz/minizip

-Thank you to these developers for their amazing contributions—please show some love and leave a star on these repos.
+Thank you to these developers for their amazing contributions please show some love and leave a star on these repos.

 ---